fofr/cog-batch-image-captioning/README.md

 - Flexible system and message prompts
 - Error handling and retry mechanism
 - Output as a ZIP file containing captions that match image filenames as well as a CSV summary

-## Usage

-1. Prepare a ZIP archive containing the images you want to caption.
-2. Run the predictor with your desired options: